boltops-tools/terraspace-docs/_docs/config/backend/variables.md

 Variable | Example | Description
 --- | --- | ---
-LOCATION         | eastus | Azure Location
+LOCATION         | eastus | Azure Location.
+Can be set with `ARM_LOCATION`.
+Also can be set by `az configure --defaults location=westus`
-SUSCRIPTION      | EXAMPLE88-c44e-4677-bf0eEXAMPLE | Azure subscription id
+SUSCRIPTION      | EXAMPLE88-c44e-4677-bf0eEXAMPLE | Azure subscription id.
+Can be set by `ARM_SUBSCRIPTION_ID`.
-SUSCRIPTION_HASH | wxyz | Short consistent hash based on subscription id
+SUSCRIPTION_HASH | wxyz | Short consistent hash based on subscription id.

 </div>

+Azure variable values are handled by [https://github.com/boltops-tools/azure_info](https://github.com/https://github.com/boltops-tools/azure_info) library.
+You can also The values are generally set when you use `az login`.
+You can see the values with `az account show`.

 ___